 - Voluntary or selective reporting bias.
 Crunchbase gathers data from many sources, and some contributions to its database come directly from its users and site visitors.
 Some of these individual contributors represent the companies and investment firms they’re contributing information about.
 Accordingly, this may paint a rosier picture of a company or industry sector.
 You could easily understand why a failed company would want to withhold how much investor capital was lost on their venture, or why an entrepreneur wouldn’t create a Crunchbase profile for a startup that fizzled out prematurely.

 - Sector and business under-coverage.
-Because there are so many companies out there, most private company data aggregators focus on a particular subset of companies, industries, or transaction types, which necessarily limits the scope of its coverage.
+Because there are so many companies out there, most private company data aggregators focus on a particular subset of companies, industries or transaction types, which necessarily limits the scope of its coverage.
 A dataset built around venture capital deals is therefore likely to have a fairly comprehensive record of high-growth technology and life sciences companies and the transactions they’re involved in.
-Small, local businesses and sole proprietorships might be under-represented in such a dataset.
+Small, local businesses and sole proprietorships might be underrepresented in such a dataset.

-How We Use And Define Industry Categories
+How We Use And Define Industry And Industry Groups

-The Crunchbase News team will often base its analysis of various industries on one or more of the industry categories defined by Crunchbase.
+The Crunchbase News team will often base its analysis of various sectors on one or more industries and/or industry groups defined by Crunchbase.

 We do this to ensure we’re deriving as complete a survey as possible of a given sector.
-Whether a company or investor is included in a given analysis is ultimately the reporter’s discretion, but we disclose all significant inclusions and exemptions.
+Whether a company or investor is included in a given analysis is ultimately at the reporter’s discretion, but we disclose all significant inclusions and exemptions.